Nickysterling/MLP-Autoencoder/README.md

 ## 1. Overview

-This project implements a **fully-connected (MLP) autoencoder** for the MNIST handwritten digits dataset.The model learns to compress (encode) and reconstruct (decode) digit images, and includes interactive scripts for:
+This project implements a **fully-connected (MLP) autoencoder** for the MNIST handwritten digits dataset.
+The model learns to compress (encode) and reconstruct (decode) digit images, and includes interactive scripts for:

 - **Dataset Visualization** – preview MNIST samples.
 - **Image Reconstruction** – view original and reconstructed digits.